How to Obtain a Homeschool Diploma

 There may be times when homeschooling parents either neglect or refuse to create a high school diploma for a homeschooled student who has completed the required work and is ready to graduate.
 A homeschooled student can absolutely create and print their own diploma, but they should not forge their parent’s signature.
 If the parent refuses to sign the diploma, the student may be best served by getting a GED.

-While a diploma issued to a homeschooled student by their local public school or by a private school or correspondence school may carry the weight of being issued by an accredited educational institution, a homeschool diploma created and issued by a student’s parents does not.
-Thus while most colleges, universities, and employers will accept a homeschool diploma as proof of high school graduation, you should be ready to provide proof of the diploma’s validity if asked.
+A homeschool diploma issued by a student’s parents will not carry as much weight as a diploma issued by a public school, private school, or correspondence program.
+Most colleges, universities, and employers will accept a parent-issued homeschool diploma as proof of high school graduation.
+However, you should be ready to provide proof of the diploma’s validity if asked.
 A copy of your state’s homeschooling law, a high school transcript, and (depending on the state) a signed letter from your local superintendent stating that your homeschooling took place in compliance with the law will likely diffuse any concerns.